 login and every other operation.

-Items can represent and hold whatever kind of data and be organised in whatever structure that suits your needs, including: key-value stores, files and directories (pointing to other items).
+Items can represent and hold whatever kind of data and can be organised in whatever structure that suits your needs, including: key-value stores, files and directories (pointing to other items), and more.
 You can think of them as almost equivalent to inodes.

 Items have two different areas where data is stored, one for metadata and one for the actual content.

 The metadata of items consists of the following fields (all are optional).
 You can additionally extend the type to include whatever fields you would like.

 The type of the item.
 It's useful if you have multiple types of information inside the same collection.
 E.g. if you are building a note-taking app you may use

 An optional name for the item.
 If this item needs a user visible name, this is the place for it.
 This can be used, for example, for filenames.

 When this item was last modified in milliseconds since epoch.

 A user visible description for this collection, to better explain to the user what this collection is for.

 A hash prefixed HTML-like color description that follows the following format: